Skip to main content

 2. Deploy the necessary dependencies to the local Kubernetes cluster

-3. Deploy the Redwood containers to the local Kubernetes cluster
+3. Deploy the Redwood images to the local Kubernetes cluster

 note

-7. You will be prompted if you want to create the stack you defined in environments.json; if the name of the stack looks right, press the Enter key:
+7. You may be prompted if you want to create the configured Pulumi stack.
+By default the stack is dev, but you can override this in the above pulumi.yaml file with stack: "<stack-name>".
+If the name of the stack looks right, press the Enter key.

 8. Pulumi will start generating a preview of the deployment; no changes are made and you'll be prompted if the proposed changes should be applied.
 Press the Up arrow to select yes and press the Enter key: